 Success Criterion High Medium Developing Explain what a composer does.
 The student can readily identify and give detailed examples of what a composer does.
-Exemplary understanding demonstrated by the student aligning the role of a composer with other professions (e.g.a chef using ingredients to cook a recipe etc.) The student can identify and give examples of what a composer does.
+Exemplary understanding will be demonstrated by the student being able to align the role of a composer with other professions (e.g. a builder using tools to complete a job; a chef using ingredients to cook a recipe etc.) The student can identify and give examples of what a composer does.
 There may be inconsistency in their responses or some understanding that needs to be corrected.
 The student cannot identify and give examples of what a composer does.
 Provide conceptual definitions for - or give examples of - rhythm, pitch and dynamics The student is able to match each term to its definition.
 The student demonstrates an ability to describe, give examples of, and use each term freely throughout the lesson.
 The student is sometimes able to match each term to its definition.
 The student sometimes demonstrates an ability to describe, give examples of, and use each term throughout the lesson, with some inconsistency.
 The student is unable to match each term to its definition.
 The student sometimes demonstrates an ability to describe, give examples of, and use each term throughout the lesson, with some inconsistency.
-Explain what a composer does.
-The student can readily identify and give detailed examples of what a composer does.
-Exemplary understanding demonstrated by the student aligning the role of a composer with other professions (e.g. a chef using ingredients to cook a recipe etc.) The student can identify and give examples of what a composer does.
-There may be inconsistency in their responses or some understanding that needs to be corrected.
-The student cannot identify and give examples of what a composer does.

-Music That Makes You Move: Stage 1 - 3 Teaching Resource, Sydney Symphony Orchestra
+Music That Makes You Move: Stage 4 Teaching Resource, Sydney Symphony Orchestra